dsimonaits/quiz-realm/README.md

 - **Progress Tracking**: Monitor your progress and see how far you've come in your learning journey.

-- **Interactive UI**: Our user-friendly interface makes learning enjoyable and accessible.
+- **Interactive UI**: user-friendly interface makes learning enjoyable and accessible.

 ## Getting Started